 We have a number of open income tax audits covering various tax years, which vary from jurisdiction to jurisdiction.
-Our major tax jurisdictions that are open and subject to potential audits include the U.S., Singapore, Nigeria, Saudi Arabia and the Ivory Coast.
-The earliest years for these jurisdictions are as follows: U.S. - 2003; Singapore - 2015; Nigeria - 2006; Saudi Arabia - 2019, and Ivory Coast - 2017.
+Our major tax jurisdictions that are open and subject to potential audits include the U.S., Singapore, Ghana, Kenya, Nigeria and Saudi Arabia.
+The earliest years for these jurisdictions are as follows: U.S. - 2003; Singapore - 2015; Ghana - 2016; Kenya - 2018; Nigeria - 2006; and Saudi Arabia - 2019.

-We account for interest and penalties related to unrecognized tax benefits as part of our provision for federal, foreign and state income taxes.
-Such interest expense was not material for the three months ending October 1, 2021 and October 2, 2020.
+We account for interest and penalties related to unrecognized tax benefits as part of our provision for federal, foreign, and state income taxes.
+Such interest expense was not material for the three months ended September 30, 2022 and October 1, 2021.